 The History of Christmas Tree Decoration

 Before the emergence of Christianity, all-year-long green plants and trees had a meaning to the people in winter.
-As for now, people embellish their home with oak, spruce, and fir trees during the festive season, ancient peoples covered over their doors and windows with evergreen trees and plants.
+As for now, people embellish their home with oak, spruce, and fir trees during the festive season, ancient peoples covered their doors and windows with evergreen trees and plants.
 Evergreens are believed to keep away demons, goblins, evil spirits, and illness in many cultures in different countries.
-However, the decoration of the Christmas tree began from German.
-These days, along with America, various other countries grow Christmas tree for the sake of continuity of their culture and traditions.
+However, the decoration of the Christmas tree began in German.
+These days, along with America, various other countries grow Christmas trees for the sake of the continuity of their culture and traditions.
 Even in Nepal, many malls and shopping centre erect huge Christmas tree marking the Christmas month.

 Why is Christmas Celebrated on December 25?